 Also don’t forget that our CSA is up and running.
 We are taking reservations for the next year now.

 When I was 11 I decided that I wouldn’t waste my summer.
 Instead I would learn a language.
 I thought about my family’s ethnic background and decided to learn German.
 I am actually German, Irish, Swedish, English, Danish and I think something else I can’t remember.
 You get the picture.
 But since my last name was Kruger I decided to go with German.
 I found the Germanic-American institute and signed up for classes.
-The next summer I went to one of the can i buy metronidazole or tinidazole over the counter.
+The next summer I went to one of the Concordia Language Villages.
 Then I studied it independently and in college.
 But still I am not proficient and I haven’t even tried for years.
 It is not easy reclaiming something that has been lost.

 For my children they identify as Cambodian.
 It is a little easier for them.
 Their dad speaks Khmer (Cambodian).
 Their grandparents speak only Khmer.
 The foods are still a regular part of our life.
 And I am content to let them keep the Cambodian part of their identity.
 This is something that I always felt like I missed and tried to recreate.